Six of the forty images from Grief Landscapes are shown above. To read the stories that go with them, click on the photos.

 For for the first stage of Grief Landscapes, I set out to document the unique terrain of people’s grief through photography and a collaborative process with the public.
 First, I invited people to participate by answering a series of questions about how they grieved after someone's death.
 Then I photographed an object in extreme close-up that evokes the memory of the person who died, transforming it into an abstract landscape inspired by the participant’s grief story.

 From January through October 2016, I created images in response to forty stories I received through a public submission process, and posted them online (I've since taken most of them down as I prepare to turn the body of work into a book).
-The project is still evolving–in addition to the creation of the book, I'll be turning the raw material into a traveling interactive installation.
+The project is still evolving–in addition to the creation of the book, my goal is to transform the images and the stories into an interactive installation/performance.

 Through Grief Landscapes I wanted to examine a number of questions about grief and bereavement: What does it look like?
 How do people navigate it differently?
 How does grief change us?
 How can we support those who are grieving?
 Grief Landscapes documents grief not as a prescribed set of steps or timelines but as a place with no clearly marked paths, just an exploration of new territory.